jose-da-s/jasper-server-os/jasperserver/scripts/linux/readme.txt

   Change:

-    JASPER_USER=username  to the system user that JasperReports Server should run under
+    JASPER_USER=username  to the system user that Jasper Server OS should run under

   copy the script jasperserver to